-- Under Azure Information Protection, select Automatically scan files for Azure Information Protection classification labels.
+Under Azure Information Protection, select Automatically scan new files for Azure Information Protection classification labels.

 After enabling Azure Information Protection, you'll be able to see files that have classification labels and filter them per label in Cloud App Security.
 After Cloud App Security is connected to the cloud app, you'll be able to use the Azure Information Protection integration features to apply Azure Information Protection classification labels (with or without protection) in the Cloud App Security portal, by adding them directly to files or by configuring a file policy to apply classification labels automatically as a governance action.

 Automatic scan does not scan existing files until they are modified again.
 To scan existing files for Azure Information Protection classification labels, you must have at least one File policy that includes content inspection.
 If you have none, create a new File policy, delete all the preset filters, under Inspection method select Built-in DLP.
 In the Content inspection field, select Include files that match a preset expression and select any predefined value, and save the policy.
 This enables content inspection, which automatically detects Azure Information Protection classification labels.